Cowal Highland Gathering: Pipe band competition

 As the last major competition in the season, Cowal was historically where the Champion of Champions title for the best overall performance in the major competitions of the season was decided and awarded.
 Until the World Pipe Band Championships started in Glasgow in 1947, Cowal was regarded as the premier pipe band competition.

 Following discussions between the Gathering Committee and the RSPBA, it was decided that after 2013 Cowal would lose its status as a major competition due to difficulties accommodating the number of bands.
 The pipe band competition continues to be held but with a reduced number of entrants.

 Solo bagpipe competition

 The Games hosts open graded pibroch, march, and strathspey and reel competitions, as well as juvenile and local restricted competitions.

-Highland dancing competition
+Highland dancing championships

-At the Games are held the Scottish National Highland Dancing Championships which is only open to Scottish residents, the Scottish (open) Highland Dancing Championships and the qualifiers and finals of the World Championships.
+At the games are held the Scottish National Highland Dancing Championships which is only open to Scottish residents, the Scottish (open) Highland Dancing Championships and the qualifiers and finals of the World Championships.
+The qualifiers happen on the Thursday at the same time as the Scottish (open) Championships for dancers age 12 and over.
+The top 20 dancers from each age category (Juvenile – 12–15 inclusive, Junior – 16–17 inclusive, and Adult – 18+) get to dance on the Saturday for the World Championships.
+To ensure that there is a range of ages in the 12-15 category, four dancers are selected from the 12 years, four from the 13 years, and six each from the 14 years and 15 years.
+The older categories select their top 20 based on two separate heats which are randomised based on championship results for the previous year.
+The heats are about the same standard and the top ten from each category get to dance on the Saturday for a chance at winning the World Championship title.
+For dancers under the age of 12, there are no qualifiers as the Scottish (open) Championships are where they could win the title of World Champion.

+The Scottish National Championships are held on the Friday with almost all categories being single age groups, the only exceptions being the 7–8 years, the 18–20 years, and the 21+.

+The Saturday morning plays host to the local Argyllshire championships and pre-premier competitions before the main events of the World Championship Finals.

 Sports

-The Games features a variety of traditional Highland games events, including the shot put, caber toss, weight throw and hammer throw, as part of an international competition.
+The Games features a variety of traditional Highland games events, including the shot put, caber toss, weight throw, weight over bar and hammer throw, as part of an international competition.
 The shot put is done with both a standard 16 lb shot and with the naturally formed 34 lb Cowal Stone.

-There is a 5-kilometre fun run and a hill race from the stadium to the top of Tom Odhar and back again, and since 2007 there has been a Scottish Backhold wrestling competition.
+There is a 5-kilometre fun run and a hill race from the stadium to the top of Tom Odhar and back again, and since 2007 there has been a Scottish backhold wrestling competition.